mattcalvrt/python-challenge/README.md

 # python-challenge

-This repo contains two folders - PyBank and PyPoll.
-Each folder contains a Python file with script that reads in a csv file, performs analysis steps on the data, and prints the results to the terminal and to a text file.
+This repo contains two folders - **PyBank** and **PyPoll**.
+Each folder contains a Python file with script that reads in a csv file from the **Resources** subfolder, performs analysis steps on the data, and prints the results to the terminal and to a text file in the **analysis** subfolder.

 ## PyBank
 The PyBank csv is a financial dataset with "date" and "profit/loss" columns.
 The Python script iterates through the data to calculate: